tairasoul/YADMB/README.md

 # how to use

-simply install all the required packages, change your-token to your bot's token in config.json, and run node dist/bot
+change your-token to your bot's token in config.json, run `npm run setup-npm` or `pnpm setup-pnpm` (depending on your package manager), wait for it to finish and then run dist node/bot.js

 # debugging